ravi-cheetiralaav/spring-petclinic/Exercise.md

 - Understand the workflow for creating and applying Copilot custom instructions
 - See the power of blueprint prompts in generating project-specific documentation
 - Learn to compare manual and automated documentation approaches
+- Understand  how to build and use Custom modes.
 - Produce high-quality architecture documents for your project

 **Recommended Next Steps:**